simonw/datasette/docs/plugins.rst

     If you return a function it will be executed.
 If it returns a dictionary those values will will be merged into the template context.

 Function that returns an awaitable function that returns a dictionary
     You can also return a function which returns an awaitable function which returns a dictionary.

-This means you can execute additional SQL queries using ``datasette.execute()``.
+Datasette runs Jinja2 in `async mode <https://jinja.palletsprojects.com/en/2.10.x/api/#async-support>`__, which means you can add awaitable functions to the template scope and they will be automatically awaited when they are rendered by the template.

 Here's an example plugin that returns an authentication object from the ASGI scope: